maxonflutter/atomsbox/packages/atomsbox/README.md

 ## Apps

-- [Music App](https://bloclibrary.dev/#/fluttercountertutorial) - an example of how to build a music app UI with atomsbox
+- [Music App](https://bloclibrary.dev/#/fluttercountertutorial) - an example of how to build a music app UI with atomsbox components.

 <table>
     <tbody>